beesona/confluent-demo/README.md

-# Kafka Producer and Consumers for Confluent Cloud
+# Kafka Producer and Consumer for Confluent Cloud

 This is a simple producer and a consumer for connecting to Kafka Topics in Confluent Cloud.

 ## Prerequisites

-- Node 20+
+- Node 20.6.0+
 - Confluent Cloud Access

 ## Let's Go!

-1. Log into Confluent Cloud and Create a new cluster.
+1. Log into Confluent Cloud and Create a new cluster in any environment.
 2. Create a topic and add it to the KAFKA_TOPIC variable in the .env file.
 3. Create an API Key and add it to the KAFKA_APIKEY and KAFKA_SECRET vars in the .env file.
 4. Navigate to Cluster Settings and copy the Bootstrap URL to the KAFKA_BROKER_URL variable in the .env file.